daytonaio/content/README.md

 6. In your profile, reference the image and logo files using relative paths from the `authors` folder.
 7. Once you've completed your profile, include it in the same pull request as your first content contribution.

+### Parallel Submissions

+To ensure fairness and efficiency in our content creation process, we have implemented the following policy regarding parallel submissions:

+- An individual author may only have one active attempt (PR) at a time.
+- Parallel attempts on several issues from the same author will not be considered until the first attempt is cleared.
+- Once an author's initial submission is cleared (either approved or not), they may then proceed to work on another issue.

+This policy helps us maintain a balanced workload among contributors and ensures that each submission receives the necessary attention and review.
+It also allows us to provide timely feedback and support to authors throughout the content creation process.

+We encourage authors to focus on producing high-quality content for one issue at a time, rather than attempting to work on multiple submissions simultaneously.
+This approach typically results in better-crafted articles and a more streamlined review process.

 ## How to Propose a New Content

 We welcome new ideas and contributions from our community.
 If you have a suggestion for a new article or guide, or maybe a significant improvement of the existing content, here's how you can propose it: